adtzlr/felupe-paper/paper/paper.md

 # Features
 The essential high-level parts of solving problems with FElupe include a field, a solid body, boundary conditions and a job.
-A field for a field container is created by a numeric region, see \autoref{fig:field}.
+With the combination of a mesh, a finite element formulation and a quadrature rule, a numeric region is created.
+A field for a field container is further created on top of this numeric region, see \autoref{fig:field}.

 ![Schematic representation of classes needed to create a field container.\label{fig:field}](field.pdf)